camlspotter/ocaml/README-leopard.md

 OCamleopard has a two phased type checking: in the first typing phase, the input program is type-checked by OCamleopard's extended type system.
 Then, the typed AST is transformed to a vanilla OCaml code.
-This output is type checked again in the second typing phase by the type checker without any OCamleopard extensions to make sure that the output of OCamleopard is at least OCaml type safe.
+This output is type checked again in the second typing phase by the type checker without any OCamleopard extensions to make sure that the output of OCamleopard is at least type safe in the original OCaml system.
 OCamleopard is a standalone compiler, but it is also usable as a preprocessor to vanilla OCaml ASTs.
 The output can be type-checked and compiled by the genuine OCaml compiler.

 # Installation